-Maintenance crews perform maintenance repairs as soon as item deficiencies are reported to help continue to keep the school in the best possible condition.
-Daves Avenue has a custodial staff of one day custodian, one full-time night custodian, and one part-time night custodian who perform cleaning duties on a daily basis for the entire campus.
+Maintenance crews perform repairs as soon as item deficiencies are reported to keep the school in the best possible condition.
+Blossom Hill has a custodial staff of one day custodian and two night custodians, which perform cleaning duties on a daily basis of the entire campus.